A weak Pope Francis thanks people for their prayers 'from the bottom of my heart' in audio message

 ROME — (AP) — A weak and breathless Pope Francis thanked people for their prayers for his recovery in a remarkable audio message broadcast Thursday, the first public sign of life from the 88-year-old pope since he was hospitalized three weeks ago with double pneumonia.

-Francis’ feeble voice, discernible through his labored breaths and in his native Spanish, was recorded Thursday and broadcast to the faithful in St. Peter’s Square who had gathered for the nightly recitation of the rosary prayer.
+Francis’ feeble voice, discernible through his labored breaths and in his native Spanish, was recorded Thursday from the hospital and broadcast to the faithful in St. Peter’s Square who had gathered for the nightly recitation of the rosary prayer.

 “I thank you from the bottom of my heart for your prayers for my health from the square, I accompany you from here,” he said, his soft voice piercing the hushed square.
 “May God bless you and the Virgin protect you.
 Thank you.”